Sign up now for a free

 When I woke up, I was in a filthy bed, but my wounds all tended to.
 The linen seemed clean, apart from the seeping blood resulting from my little excursion into trigger-happy land.

-Turned out my carers were the same arakar couple whom I'd neglientely tossed money to the day before.
+Turned out my carers were the same arakar couple whom I'd negligently tossed money to the day before.
 They scavenged the site for any resources or remains, and spotted me.

-And despite the shitty, diabolical way we treated them, they took me in and helped me back to waking life.
+And despite the awful, diabolical way we treated them, they took me in and helped me back to waking life.